A BPHZ Theorem in Configuration Space: Proof of Theorem

 \section{Proof of Theorem \ref{th:L1loc}}

-We have to show that the degree of divergence of each forest $F$ is below a certain threshold in reference to a chosen integration over vertices $I\subseteq V(\G)$.
-As a rough estimate, we know that the empty forest is an element in the set of all forests $\SF$.
+We want to show that, for each forest $F$, the UV-degree of divergence of $\prod_{\g\in F} (-t(\g)) u[\G]$ is below a certain threshold in reference to a chosen integration over vertices $I\subseteq V(\G)$.
+As a rough estimation, we know that the empty forest is an element in the set of all forests $\SF$.
 Knowing that there exists a $\g\subset \G$ which has $d(\g)\geq0$, we cannot expect for all integrations to find better behavior than the one of the empty set.
-Analogously to Zimmermann, a reordering of the forest formula is feasible, but requires a careful treatment due to the relation between graph contractions and overlap.
-The proof is performed in three steps.
-Before reordering the elements in forests, we analyze the singularity structure of the weight in regard of integrations over some subset of vertices.
-In the third step, we show that the recursive structure of the $R$-operation leads to the desired scaling of the weight at the large graph diagonal.
+Analogously to Zimmermann \cite{Zimmermann:1969jj}, a reordering of the forest formula is feasible, but requires a careful treatment due to the relation between graph contractions and overlap.
+The proof is performed in two steps.
+After reordering the elements in forests, we show that the recursive structure of the $R$-operation leads to the desired scaling of the weight at the large graph diagonal.